hasanzk/frozen_lake/README.md

-# FozenLake
+# FrozenLake

 Finding policies for the frozen lake environment using reinforcement learning algorithms

 ## Getting Started

-These instructions will get you a copy of the FozenLake up and running on your local machine for development and testing purposes
+These instructions will get you a copy of the FrozenLake up and running on your local machine for development and testing purposes

 ### Prerequisites